ceph/ceph/doc/rados/api/librados.rst

 Asychronous IO
 ==============

-When doing lots of IO, you often don't need to wait for one operation to complete before starting the next one. `Librados` provides asynchronous versions of several operations:
+When doing lots of IO, you often do not need to wait for one operation to complete before starting the next one. `Librados` provides asynchronous versions of several operations: